5 Ways to Combat Allergic Rhinitis

 Nasal washout is an excellent drug-free way to remove the allergens in the nasal passage and clear blocked nasal passages.
 Frequent washouts help to control postnasal drip.
 I use a brand called NeilMed.

 Observe whether stress impacts your allergies and if so, take self-care steps to reduce stress levels.

 4. Eliminate trigger foods

 Diet can impact allergies.
 It is helpful to note in a food diary what you consume in a day and whether allergic symptoms flare up after eating a particular food.
 Eliminate these foods from your diet and see if your allergies persist.

 5.Take Santivia Immune daily

 Santivia Immune is a specific immuno-modulator, which means it works to regulate your immune system.
-In the case of allergies, it works over time, to balance an over-reactive immune response to the allergen.Please share this if it could help someone you know.
+In the case of allergies, it works over time, to help balance an over-reactive immune response to the allergen.Please share this if it could help someone you know.